proxmox/ceph/ceph/doc/cephfs/fs-volumes.rst

 Before resorting to a measure as drastic as this, it is a good idea to try less drastic measures and then assess if the file system experience has improved due to it.
 One example of such less drastic measure is to disable asynchronous threads launched by volumes plugins for cloning and purging trash.
+For details on these see: :ref:`Pause Purge threads<pause-purge-threads>` and :ref:`Pause Clone Threads<pause-clone-threads>`.

 .. _manila: https://github.com/openstack/manila